zulip/zulip/CONTRIBUTING.md

 We have a doc with more detailed instructions and a few other sites, if you have been using Zulip for a while and want to contribute more.

-**Blog posts**.
-Writing a blog post about your experiences with Zulip, or about a technical aspect of Zulip can be a great way to spread the word about Zulip.
+**Blog posts :** Writing a blog post about your experiences with Zulip, or about a technical aspect of Zulip can be a great way to spread the word about Zulip.